 |**Elective Modules – students will undertake 2 electives in semester 1 and 1 elective in semester 2

 The MSc in Computing (Information Systems Processes) is offered full-time over 1 year September to September.
 Students wishing to undertake the programme part-time may complete the programme over a longer period – classes are delivered during Monday to Friday 9 am to 5 pm.
 The MSc in Computing (Information Systems Processes) is a 90 credit programme.
 Students have the option to exit the Programme with a Postgraduate Diploma in Science in Computing (Information Systems Processes).

 Applicants for the MSc in Computing (Information Systems Processes) should hold a minimum of an NFQ Level 8 Honours (2.2) degree in one of the following areas; Computing, Information Technology, Science, Engineering or Business.

 Applicants who do not hold the standard qualifying criteria, but have relevant industry experience, may be considered for admission to the programme under the Institute’s Recognition of Prior Learning (RPL) process and subject to an interview.

-Applicants whose first language is not English must submit evidence of competency in English.
-Please see SETU Waterford's English Language Requirements.
+Applicants whose primary language is not English must submit evidence of competency in English.
+Please see our website for more details at www.wit.ie/englishrequirements

 Applications for this programme are made online by going to www.pac.ie